Simple Selling Steps: Start to Finish Timeline

 Monitor the latest mortgage rates and lending news at our Mortgage page, with fresh content delivered daily by LendingTree.
 Why?
 So you understand the lending conditions that potential buyers must navigate.
 Understanding that will equip you to negotiate the best deal.

 Declutter and Clean

-Clearing out the detritus of everyday life will help sellers see the actual house.
-You might want to rent a storage unit for out of season clothes, decorations, memorabilia, sporting equipment, furniture and other goods that come between a househunter and the house.
+Clearing out the debris of everyday life will help sellers see the actual house.
+You might want to rent a storage unit for out of season clothes, decorations, memorabilia, sporting equipment, furniture and other goods that come between a house hunter and the house.
 First, clear out the clutter.
 Then, clean your suddenly-spacious house.

 Staging is the art of creating a welcoming environment that helps buyers envision their life in your house.
 Chances are you can stage using accessories and furniture you already have.
 Staging might also involve light renovations, such as painting and replacing window treatments.

 One week before listing:

 - Assemble materials for listing (photos, pricing documentation, room measurements, etc.)